 Surprisingly, the On-Screen Display is nearly identical to the other ASUS ROG gaming monitors we've tested.

 We tested the 17 inch ASUS ROG Strix XG17AHPE.
-There are no other sizes, but there's an alternate model known as the ASUS ROG Strix XG17AHP.
+It's also available in a 16 inch size, known as the ASUS ROG Strix XG16AHPE, but there are some differences between them.
+There's also an alternate model known as the ASUS ROG Strix XG17AHP.
 We expect the alternate model to perform the same, but it includes a tripod stand.